 Abstract

-The Geostationary Operational Environmental Satellite (GOES)-14 Imager was operated by National Oceanic and Atmospheric Administration (NOAA) in an experimental rapid scan 1-minute mode during parts of the summers of 2012 and 2013.
-This scan mode is called Super Rapid Scan Operations for GOES-R (SRSOR) and emulates the high temporal resolution sampling of the mesoscale region scanning of the Advanced Baseline Imager (ABI) on the next generation GOES-R series.
+The Geostationary Operational Environmental Satellite (GOES)-14 Imager was operated by the National Oceanic and Atmospheric Administration (NOAA) in an experimental rapid scan 1-minute mode during parts of the summers of 2012 and 2013.
+This scan mode, known as the Super Rapid Scan Operations for GOES-R (SRSOR), emulates the high temporal resolution sampling of the mesoscale region scanning of the Advanced Baseline Imager (ABI) on the next generation GOES-R series.
+This paper both introduces these unique datasets, along with highlighting future satellite imager capabilities.
 Many phenomena were observed from GOES-14, including fog, clouds, severe storms, fires and smoke (including the California Rim Fire), and several tropical cyclones.
-Over 6 days of SRSOR data were acquired in 2012 of Hurricane Sandy.
-In 2013, the first two days of SRSOR in June observed the propagation and evolution of the mid-Atlantic Derecho events.
-The data from August of 2013 were unique in that the GOES imager operated in nearly continuous 1-minute mode; prior to this, the 1-minute data were interrupted every 3 hours for full disk scans.
-These data are helping better prepare users for the next generation imager which will be able to routinely acquire mesoscale (1,000 km x 1,000 km) images every 30 seconds (or two separate locations every minute).
-In addition, these experimental data were used in a number of NOAA testbeds and operational centers, including at NOAA’s Storm Prediction Center (SPC), the Aviation Weather Center (AWC), the Ocean Prediction Center (OPC), and the National Hurricane Center (NHC).
+In 2012 over six days of SRSOR data of Hurricane Sandy were acquired.
+In 2013, the first two days of SRSOR in June observed the propagation and evolution of a mid-Atlantic Derecho event.
+The data from August 2013 were unique in that the GOES imager operated in nearly continuous 1-minute mode; prior to this time, the 1-minute data were interrupted every 3 hours for full disk scans.
+Used in a number of NOAA testbeds and operational centers, including NOAA’s Storm Prediction Center (SPC), the Aviation Weather Center (AWC), the Ocean Prediction Center (OPC), and the National Hurricane Center (NHC), these experimental data are helping better prepare users for the next generation imager which will be able to routinely acquire mesoscale (1,000 km x 1,000 km) images every 30 seconds (or two separate locations every minute).
 Several animations are included showcasing the rapid change of the many phenomena observed during SRSOR from the GOES-14 Imager.

 Capsule

 The GOES-14 Imager collected experimental rapid scan 1-minute images.
 These special scans emulated the high temporal resolution sampling of the imager on the next generation GOES-R series.

+IntroductionThis paper introduces unique high time resolution datasets from a geostationary imager.
+The data are being used to highlight future geostationary imager capabilities, and are used as part of a Proving Ground project (Goodman et al., 2012; Martin et al., 2013).
+All of the special Geostationary Operational Environmental Satellite (GOES)-14 GVAR (GOES Variable) rapid scan data have been archived, either by CLASS (Comprehensive Large Array-data Stewardship System), the SSEC Data Center, or others.
+With many of the international geostationary satellite providers deploying advanced imagers beginning in 2015 (offering in general full disk coverage every 10 minutes and smaller mesoscale sectors every 2.5 minutes), these special GOES-14 data can be used to research the benefits of higher time resolution information.
+This paper provides an overview of the data, along with interesting examples of how they can be used.